-The question then arises: how can we design such a closed-loop dynamic system to ensure a Pareto descent of $O(\cdot)$ (both $R(\cdot)$ and $\ell(\cdot)$), leading to multi-objective optimization in \Cref{def:pareto-descent-operator} or \Cref{eq:mpc_obj}?

-To resolve this, we reduce it to a simpler problem, i.e., when bounding the regularization term $R(\cdot)$ from above by a time-varying reference $b^{(k)}$ (a.k.a. setpoint) in \cref{eq:feasibility_r}, what value can we achieve for $\ell(\cdot)$ at \Cref{eq:main_obj}.
-If we could ensure the bound changes monotonically, multi-objective optimization can be achieved.
+How can we design a closed-loop dynamic system in~\Cref{remark:closed_loop} to ensure a Pareto descent of $O(\cdot)$, leading to multi-objective optimization in \Cref{def:pareto-descent-operator} or \Cref{eq:mpc_obj}?
+To resolve this, we reduce it to a simpler problem, i.e., when bounding the regularization term $R(\cdot)$ by a time-varying reference bound $b^{(k)}$ (a.k.a.~setpoint) in~\Cref{eq:feasibility_r}, what value can we achieve for $\ell(\cdot)$ at~\Cref{eq:main_obj}.
+If we could ensure the reference bound $b^{(k)}$ changes monotonically, multi-objective optimization can be achieved.